 Dumaguete is on our list of the best diving in the world!
 Check out the full list here...

 Dumaguete and Dauin are popular year-round for exploring some of the best shore diving in the world.
 The best weather is from December to June, while July to November will be wetter.
 While typhoons typically make landfall further north (close to Manila), diving in Dauin is occasionally affected by typhoons.
-Dive sites can be entered from the sandy beach surrounding Dauin, making them some of the easiest shore entries; however, it’s important to look at the tide schedule, because a gentle sloping bottom can make for a long swim.
+Dive sites can be entered from the sandy beach surrounding Dauin, making them some of the easiest shore entries; however, it’s important to look at the tide schedule, because a gently sloping bottom can make for a long swim.

 Dumaguete’s Sibulan Airport (DGT) is an inexpensive 1-hour domestic flight from Manila’s Ninoy International Airport (MAN) or an even shorter flight from Cebu’s Mactan-Cebu International Airport (CEB).
 It is also possible to cross from Cebu Island to Negros and take ground transportation to Dumaguete or Dauin.
 To make the most of your trip, consider combining Dauin with a trip to Anilao for more great macro diving, or check out Moalboal for the sardine run and Malapascua for thresher sharks.